Tiny-Earth/DemoSite/site/src/intro.md

 *Scientific teaching is needed because diversity is important to science.*

 Teaching science in a way that reflects how science is done can broaden participation in STEM.
 When students actively engage in authentic scientific practices, they develop a more robust scientific self-efficacy and identity [estrada_toward_2011](@cite).
 When students witness diverse scientist identities and engage in real-world problems, it allows a broader range of students to connect with and envision themselves as part of the scientific community.
 These factors – positive self-efficacy, identity, and connection with scientific values – lead to increased persistence in STEM, especially for students from communities that have been historically excluded [estrada_toward_2011](@cite).
 Broadening participation in STEM is essential for asking meaningful questions, addressing inequities, and ensuring that STEM benefits everyone.

+### Good Teaching

+!!! compat ""
+    - Identify what aspects of teaching science are personally motivating for you.
+    - Reconsider how you think of the course material and the role of instructors and students in the course.
+    - Connect good science teaching with intentional course design, inclusive learning, and iterative approaches.
+    - Understand key concepts and principles:
+        - Good teaching moves away from the instructor covering content toward the student learning science.
+        - Change can be achieved at many levels.
+The STC focuses on what instructors have agency to change: the classroom.
+        - Good teaching is intentional, inclusive, and iterative.

+*Good teaching moves from covering content to learning science.*

+To integrate science authentically into teaching requires moving beyond a mindset of “covering the content” toward designing experiences in which students actively develop the essential knowledge, skills, and mindsets that align with how science is practiced.

+This transition involves stepping away from a checklist of topics to cover and instead identifying overarching concepts and broad themes that help students to organize complex information and deepen their understanding.
+It also considers how students integrate scientific knowledge with authentic practices that represent the facets of science and acknowledge their diverse identities, beliefs, and experiences.

+This shift doesn’t mean students don’t learn facts; it means they learn to organize their thinking while learning them and that they can apply what they have learned in authentic contexts.

+### Growth mindset opportunity!

+Reframe how you think of the course material and the role of instructors and students in the course:

+- Instead of: Instructor covers the science facts
+- Move toward: Students learn the facets of science

+### Good teaching is intentional, inclusive, and iterative

+Good teaching creates learning experiences for students to engage in the practices of science – more on that in the next two modules.
+Good teaching also means approaching your teaching with the same rigor and spirit of your scientific research.

+*This involves being intentional, inclusive, and iterative.*

+Scientific teaching aims to bring a philosophy and framework to teaching that makes the process more rigorous, reflective, and evaluative.
+Drawing from discovery and evidence-based strategies, scientific teaching provides a model for teaching that parallels science research.
+Rather than allowing a last-minute, somewhat random approach to designing classes, scientific teaching emphasizes intentional planning and using empirical evidence and data to inform instructional decisions.
+This not only allows the instruction to evolve over time, it also means students are engaging in the best possible STEM learning experience, which can also be very rewarding for instructors.

+Like science, these teaching principles take time to practice and implement.
+Also like science, we advocate that you select from practices that demonstrate positive student outcomes and carefully evaluate which approaches will work in your context.

+!!! tip ""
+    #### Reflect on Your Own Motivations

+    *Answer in your workbook:*

+    Which reasons for incorporating the practices of science into your course are most motivating for you personally?
+Why and how so?

+    - Prepare students for the scientific workforce and challenges of today’s society: Students are equipped to apply their knowledge and skills to real-world problems.
+    - Cultivate informed citizens: Students can critically evaluate scientific claims, engage in evidence-based decision making, and contribute to societal discussions.
+    - Foster critical thinking: Students learn to evaluate evidence and integrate information, rather than seeking “the right answer.”
+    - Increase interest in science: Students see science as more engaging and can see the relevance of what they are learning.
+    - Humanize science: Students see that science is a human endeavor that involves curiosity, creativity, and collaboration.
+    - Broaden participation in science: Students see science as more accessible and more relevant, and are better able to see themselves as scientists.
+    - Increase equity of science: Students with diverse identities persist in science, enhancing the range of questions that scientists investigate and the ways that science benefits society.

+---
+## A Framework for Scientific Teaching

 ### The Facets of Science